 So I welcome you to my vegan kitchen!
 And just for fun, let’s start with dessert.

-Adapted from “Vegan Cupcakes Take Over The World,” by Isa Chandra Moskowitz and Terry Hope Romero, these Vanilla Raspberry Cupcakes have it all.
-They bring home the medal in the “extra delicious” category.
-Plus they are gorgeous — drizzled with vanilla icing and topped with fresh red raspberries.
-And finally, they are super easy and don’t even require a mixer.
+Adapted from “Vegan Cupcakes Take Over The World” by Isa Chandra Moskowitz and Terry Hope Romero, these Vanilla Raspberry Cupcakes have it all, and bring home the medal in the “extra delicious” category.
+Plus they’re gorgeous — drizzled with vanilla icing and topped with fresh red raspberries.
+And finally, they’re super easy and don’t even require a mixer.

 You may already have most of the ingredients on hand.
-You might be less familiar with soy milk or soy yogurt, but you will readily find these in many local markets these days.
+Maybe you’re less familiar with soy milk or soy yogurt, but you’ll readily find these in many local markets these days.

 Since this recipe pulls together quickly, these cupcakes are perfect for a summer gathering.
-You will be amazed at how quickly they disappear.
-And you will also amaze your guests when they learn that these gems are actually vegan.
+You will be amazed at how quickly they disappear, and you’ll also surprise your guests when they learn that these gems are actually vegan.
 Or maybe you would rather not say a word this time, in which case it can just be our little secret.

 VANILLA CUPCAKES WITH FRESH RASPBERRIES